dchest/dchest.com/posts/2016/2016-11-18-nextcloud.md

  style="max-width: 32%; border: 1px solid #eee"
 >

+**Update (2016-12-03):** QOwnNotes froze while I was typing a huge note, and if not for my carefulness, I'd have lost it.
+Bugs happen, but I no longer trust this program and won't use or recommend it.
+Instead, for now I'll just stick with editing plain text notes with build-in editor in Nextcloud's web interface or vim.

 ## Final thoughts

 This whole setup is not perfect: there are some ugly apps, sync is not instant,